Darren-C26/PIOT-Exercises/labmodule02/README-GDA.md

 ### What does your implementation do?
 A Gateway Device Application, or GDA, is a software application that acts as an intermediary between IoT devices (ie. constrained devices) and a cloud/edge-computing infrastructure.
 In particular, the GDA faciliates the communication and the exchange of data between the CDA and the cloud.

-This lab focuses on getting the configuration environments correctly set up for the project, hence the implemenetation for the first iteration is simple in design.
-For this module, the GDA interfaces with a configuration utility named <b>ConfigUtil</b>.
-This utility wrapper (which is part of the Apache Commons configuration architecture) is used for managing the configuration settings within the application (app/system/environemt-specific configurations etc.).
+This lab builds upon the tasks performed in the previous module. - environment configuration and interfacing the GDA with the <b>ConfigUtil</b> utility.
+This module introduces a few more classes, namely, the <b>SystemPerformanceManager</b> class, the <b>BaseSystemUtilTask</b> class, the <b>SystemCpuUtilTask</b> class, and the <b>SystemMemUtilTask</b> class.
+These classes work together to collect and monitor the system performance data on the gateway device (specifically the CPU and memory utilization for this module).
+Descriptions for these classes are provided in the [ReadMe-CDA](https://github.com/Darren-C26/PIOT-SOFE4610U-Grp8/blob/default/labmodule01/README-CDA.md#what-does-your-implementation-do) file, and a brief breakdown is provided below.
 ### How does your implementation work?

-The ConfigUtil class initializes by setting a configuration file name (can be set as a property or given the default name) and loads the configuration data from this file into an <b>INIConfiguration</b> object.
+The <b>ConfigUtil</b> class initializes by setting a configuration file name (can be set as a property or given the default name) and loads the configuration data from this file into an <b>INIConfiguration</b> object.
 The configuration settings are stored as properties, which are retrieved through various methods provided by the ConfigUtil class.
-It also includes methods to load and return credentials from seperate credential files.

-In the GDA's constructor, the initialization process begins with a call to the <b>initConfig</b> method.
-This method is responsible for loading the configuration file, and it uses the ConfigUtil class to manage the configuration settings.
-Additionally, the parseArgs command is used to parse command line arguments, allowing for a custom configuration file name to override the default settings provided by ConfigUtil.
+Upon booting up the GDA application, an instance of the <b>SystemPerformanceManager</b> class is created to monitor the system performance metrics.
+This class uses ConfigUtil to retrieve the polling rate from the configuration settings.
+This polling rate is used to determine the frequency at which the telemetry data is to be collected.
+If the configuration value is unavailable, a default value is used.<b>SystemCpuUtilTask</b> and <b>SystemMemUtilTask</b> are created to monitor the CPU and memory utiliaztion.
+The polling rate is used to schedule these tasks at a fixed rate.
+The <b>SystemPerformanceManager.handleTelemetry</b> method is responsible for collecting the telemetry data from these two classes, and logging them to the console.
+In the <b>getTelemetryValue</b> method in the <b>SystemCpuUtilTask</b> class, the <b>ManagementFactory</b> class is used in conjunction with the <b>getSystemLoadAverage</b> method from the <b>OperatingSystemMXbean</b> class to retrieve the system load average.
+For the same method in the <b>SystemCpuUtilTask</b> class, the <b>ManagementFactory</b> class is used alongside the <b>getheapMemoryUsage</b> method from the <b>MemoryMXbean</b> class to retrieve the used and maximum memory metrics.
+An equation is used to calculate the memory utilization (double memUtil = (memUsed / memMax) * 100.0).
+The <b>BaseSystemUtilTask</b> is an abstract class that provides a common interface for the various utility tasks of the application.
+The GDA logs its activities and system performance metrics to the console, then stops the performance monitoring task and shuts down when it needs to stop.

 ## Code Repository and Branch
 Please click the link before to be directed to the GDA repository.